KaspervdHeijden/dotfiles/README.md

 1. git
 2. tmux
+3. vim
-3. zsh (oh-my-zsh is supported, but not required)
+4. zsh (oh-my-zsh is supported, but not required)

 Personally, I also want:
 1. ack
 2. tree
-3. vim

 Install them all by doing:
 ```sh